 The Arenal volcano is one of the seven active volcanoes in Costa Rica.
 The little town of La Fortuna at its foot has developed into an important travel destination and offers a wide variety of restaurant, shops and bars, but also great tours.

-The Rincon de la Vieja volcano has no less than 9 craters and is still an active volcano.
+The Rincon de la Vieja Volcano has 9 craters and is still an active volcano.
 The area is wellknown for its thermal mud pools, waterfalls and crystal clear lakes.
 You can explore the area by foot, horseback or mountainbike.
 Enjoy your stay here!

+Stay in a unique sustainable eco-lodge of Costa Rica!
 El Castillo is a small village at the foot of the Arenal volcano, the most famous volcano in Costa Rica.
 You stay at an inspiring location, literally at the end of the road.
 Here, you eat what the land, cows, pigs and chicken have to offer.
 Everything is grown and prepared in an organic way and super fresh!
 You can experience the farm life yourself as well by helping to collect eggs and milk cows.
-Later on you can take a relaxing yoga class or dive into the natural pool.
+Later on, you can take a relaxing yoga class or dive into the natural pool.
 Enjoy!